clitetailor/cursornext/docs/03-loc.md

 11 |   "module": "index.mjs",
 ```

-To get the error line and the surrounding lines, we get the line number by using `getLoc()`, then extract the line using `extractLine()`.
+To print the surrounding lines of code, we extract the line numbers using `getLoc()`, then get the surrounding lines by using `extractLine()`.

 ```ts
 const loc = cursor.getLoc()